natebrunelle/2910/markdown/index.md

 See [Your Grade] for why non-TAs cannot pass this course.

 Many faculty hire their TAs during the first few weeks of class.
-Because of that, CS 2910 will not begin in earnest until the third week of the semester.
+Because of that, CS 2910 will not begin in earnest until a few weeks into the semester.

 I will begin granting SIS permissions around the time classes start.
 You'll need to accept those promptly or they will expire.